SPIGS/MyTE/README.md

     - `CTRL + BACKSPACE/DELETE` backspaces/deletes a whole word.
     - `CTRL+O` opens file browsing mode
     - `CTRL+S` saves the current file to disk (doesn't work for new unnamed files)
+    - `MOUSE LEFT` moves to the cursor to the position you clicked in the buffer
+    - `MOUSE SCROLL` scrolls the buffer
 - **File Browsing Mode**
     - `up/down` moves the selection up and down the directory listing.
     - `ENTER` opens the selected directory/file